-The project will work closely with other projects, seeking to improve habitats for birds generally and will focus efforts on four priority species; Woodlark, Willow Tit, Hawfinch and Nightjar.
+Collaborating with other Foresters' Forest wildlife projects, the project team looked to improve habitats for birds generally and focused on four priority species; Woodlark, Willow Tit, Hawfinch and Nightjar.

 The Forest provides important and valuable habitat for a large diversity of bird species.
-This project will focus on two elements.
+This project focused on two elements.

 Hawfinches and Willow Tits are suffering severe national declines and are designated as a red listed species requiring urgent action.
 Woodlarks are a rare breeding species in England.

-The aims of this part of the project are:
+The aims of this part of the project have been:

-The second element will focus on Nightjars.
-The primary aim of this part of the project is to confirm that analysis of song reliably identifies this species, and may therefore be used as a census tool for monitoring the Nightjar population in the Forest.
+The primary aim of this part of the project was to confirm that analysis of song reliably identifies this species, and may therefore be used as a census tool for monitoring the Nightjar population in the Forest.

-We need volunteers to undertake population monitoring, and to get involved in habitat management works and supplementary feeding.
+We still need volunteers in the Forest to undertake population monitoring, and to get involved in habitat management works and supplementary feeding.